zekroTJA/shinpuru/CONTRIBUTING.md

 > Read [this](https://www.cyberciti.biz/faq/howto-installing-gnu-c-compiler-development-environment-on-ubuntu/) to install GNU Make on Linux and [this](http://gnuwin32.sourceforge.net/packages/make.htm) to install it on Windows.

+## Where To Start?

+So, you want to contribute to shinpuru but you don't know what exactly you want to do?
+Just take a look into the [**Issue**](https://github.com/zekroTJA/shinpuru/issues) page, there you can find some open bug reports, feature requests or simply idea proposals which are currently open.
+Just grab one of them you are interested in.
+You can also leave a comment under the issue that you want to contribute to it.
+Of course, that is not mandatory in any way, so you don't need to supply a PR after that if you don't have the time or whatever else. 😉

 ## Any Questions?

 If you have any questions, please hit me on my [**Dev Discord**](https://discord.zekro.de) (`zekro#0001`) or on [**Twitter**](https://twitter.com/zekrotja).
 You can also simply send me an [e-mail](mailto:contact@zekro.de). 😉